What Is a Product Recommendation Engine and How Does It Work? (+ Examples)

 The content-based filtering system collects information about viewed content by a particular user and starts to recommend further content with a similar theme based on a similar description.

-A collaborative filtering method analyzes data obtained from users who bought similar products and then combines this information to create a list of recommended products for the next user.
+A collaborative filtering method analyzes data obtained from users who choose similar items and then combines this information to create a list of recommended products for the next user.

-The great advantage of this method is that it allows you to generate proposals for relatively complicated products such as movies and music with no need for extensive knowledge about them.
+The great advantage of this method is that it allows you to generate product suggestions for relatively complicated items, such as movies and music with no need for extensive knowledge about them.

-There is an underlying assumption that customers give preference to recommendations based on the choices made by other users in the past.
+There is an underlying assumption that users give preference to recommendations based on the choices made by other users in the past.

 Example of collaborative filtering